matthiaswolffster/Alexa-DECT200/README.md

 ha-bridge is configured to advertise the following smart home devices: "Lichterkette", "radioeins" and "Computer".
 The json file "devices.json" is used to configure ha-bridge.

 ## Waking up and shutting down the Computer
 There is no URL to switch on a Windows PC, but there is wake on LAN (wol).
-The script al_PC.sh uses etherwakeUnfortunately my PC does not support wol when it is completely shut down.
-I heard you need a power supply providing permanent power to the PCI bus even when switched off.
+The script al_PC.sh uses etherwake.
+Unfortunately my PC does not support wol when it is completely shut down.
 ## Preparing things
 - On the rpi: install the Raspbian Jessie OS and [ha-bridge](https://github.com/bwssytems/ha-bridge) as described on their homepages.
 Execute " sudo apt install etherwake".
 ## Bash shell scripts used